 Notifications - definition

-Notifications are an important part of the integration process with Adyen.
-They can be used by merchants to ensure that they have processed all payment stages, and stored payment results in their database.
+Notifications (sometimes referred to as Instant Payment Notifications or IPN) are an essential part of the integration process with Adyen.
+They are used by merchants to ensure that they have processed all payment stages, and stored payment results in their database.

 For more information, refer to Notifications.